joelparkerhenderson/software-development-methodologies/README.md

-# Software development methodologies
+# Software development methodologies, practices, tactics

-Software development methodologies, summarized and bulleted for quick learning.
+This page is a summary of software development methodologies, practices, and tactics, that we encounter among our clients and customers.
+These are summarized and bulleted as quick overviews.

 Suggestions for improvements are welcome; you can open an issue, or send a pull request, or email joel@joelparkerhenderson.com.